hsuehyt/StageOfLight6CustomizedVideos/README.md

 ![Stage of Light Scene Preview](https://github.com/hsuehyt/StageOfLight6CustomizedVideos/blob/main/README/Screenshot%202024-11-19%20143629.png)

 **Stage of Light - Six Customized Videos** is a Unity project created for NTNU Art Museum.
 It enables the seamless projection of six customized videos across the walls and floors of the immersive exhibition space, "Stage of Light."
-This project utilizes a Windows-based dome projection system integrated with **Resolume Arena**, allowing the Unity project's build folder to run smoothly for immersive visual experiences.
+This project uses a Windows-based dome projection system integrated with **Resolume Arena**, ensuring the Unity project's build folder runs smoothly for immersive visual experiences.

+This project also integrates packages from the **Keijiro Scoped Registry** and **OpenUPM**, including tools like **extOSC** for Open Sound Control (OSC) functionality and creative multimedia utilities.

 For a solution using a single panoramic video, please refer to [Stage of Light - One Panoramic Video](https://github.com/hsuehyt/StageOfLight1PanoramicVideo).